karthikakuthota06-cyber/karthik_files-exceptions-errors/README.md

      Enter text to write to the file: Hello, Python!
      Data successfully written to output.txt.

-     Enter additiona text to append: Learning file handling in Python.
+     Enter additional text to append: Learning file handling in Python.
      Data successfully appended.

      Final content of output.txt: